1953 Achingmori incident: Aftermath

 A large part of the restraint shown by India following this incident goes to Nari Rustomji, an advisor of the governor of Assam J D Daulatram.
 In place of an aggressive military reaction, Nari Rustomji got the guilty convicted after a procedurally sound trial.
 However, Ajai Shukla writes that the lack of Indian military in the area caused its own problems; "placing local sensibilities above national security also created the mindset that led to the 1962 defeat."

+The Galo (formerly Galong) people, who suffered losses during the conflict, sought retribution against Mra.
+In a tragic turn of events, a Galo woman betrayed Mra by poisoning his drink, leading to his death in 1954 at the age of 29.